-A 115 year global network of 1.2 million people across 130 countries who enjoy taking unified action for lasting community and personal change.
-International Rotary relationships can sometimes achieve things that even governments cannot.
+Rotary's 115 year global network of 1.2 million people across 130 countries enjoy taking unified action for lasting community and personal change.
+International Rotary relationships across borders can sometimes achieve things that even governments cannot.

 Our diverse group shares a desire to give back to our community while: